ClickHouse/ClickHouse/website/blog/en/2020/the-clickhouse-community.md

 In addition, ClickHouse users have a wide range of ways to engage with the community and get help on applications.
 These include both chat applications as well as meetups.
 Here are some links to get started.

-* Yandex Meetups — Yandex has regular in-person and online Russian-language meetups.
+* Yandex Meetups — Yandex has regular in-person and online international and Russian-language meetups.
+Video recordings and online translations are available at the official [YouTube channel](https://www.youtube.com/c/ClickHouseDB/videos).
 Watch for announcements on the [clickhouse.tech](https://clickhouse.tech/) site and [Telegram](https://t.me/clickhouse_ru).
 * [SF Bay Area ClickHouse Meetup](https://www.meetup.com/San-Francisco-Bay-Area-ClickHouse-Meetup/) — The largest US ClickHouse meetup, with meetings approximately every 2 months.
 * Chinese meetups occur at regular intervals with different sponsors.
 Watch for announcements on clickhouse.tech.
 * Telegram - By far the largest forum for ClickHouse.
 It is the best place to talk to ClickHouse devs.
 There are two groups.